Jordan Moore DC, FPSC(c)

 MRI Clinical Grand Rounds: Case studies visualizing, diagnosing, and documenting cervical spine sequencing utilizing T1 weighted images for pathology, including advanced degeneration and tumor detection.
 STIR in a fat saturated image for ligamentous pathology inclusive of the posterior longitudinal, ligamentous flava and interspinal ligaments.
 Normal clivus and odontoid for cerebellar tonsil location.
 Cerebral spinal fluid (CSF) flow and the utilization of the spinal cord’s central canal for CSF transport.
 Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024

-Stroke Anatomy & Evaluation: Anatomy and etiology of stroke and similar pathologies.
-Recognizing most common stroke symptoms and effectively triaging the trauma patient.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Stroke Anatomy and Physiology, Brain Vascular Anatomy: The anatomy and physiology of the brain and how blood perfusion affects brain function.
+A detailed analysis of the blood supply to the brain and the physiology of ischemia.
+Cleveland University – Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Stroke Anatomy & Evaluation: Viewing thrombi on transesophageal echocardiogram and doppler ultrasound and pathophysiology of paradoxical embolism.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Stroke Anatomy and Physiology, Stroke Types and Blood Flow: Various types of stroke identifying ischemia, hypoperfusion, infarct and penumbra zones and emboli.
+Cardiac etiologies and clinical features as precursors to stroke with associated paradoxical emboli and thrombotic etiologies.
+Historical and co-morbidities that have etiology instroke inclusive of diabetes, coagulopathy, acquired and hereditary deficiencies.
+Cleveland University – Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Stroke Anatomy & Evaluation: Stroke Principles of Treatment an Overview for the Primary Care Provider Ohm's law, pressure over resistance and measuring cerebral blood flow.
-Perfusion pressure equation and levels maintained by the body through autoregulation.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Stroke Principles of Treatment an Overview for the Primary Care Provider: Stroke type and treatments performed by vascular specialists.
+The goals of treatment with the physiology of the infarct and penumbra zones and the role of immediate triage in the primary care setting.
+Detailing the complications of stroke and future care in the chiropractic, primary care or manual medicine clinical setting.
+Cleveland University – Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Concussion and Traumatic Brain Injury, Head Trauma and Traumatic Brain Injury Part 1: This section discusses gross traumatic brain injuries from trauma and significant bleeding with both epidural and subdural hematomas.
+Head Trauma and Traumatic Brain Injury Part 1: This section discusses gross traumatic brain injuries from trauma and significant bleeding with both epidural and subdural hematomas.
 There are numerous case studies reviewed inclusive of neurosurgical intervention and postsurgical outcomes.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Concussion and Traumatic Brain Injury, Head Trauma and Traumatic Brain Injury Part 2: This section continues with multiple case studies of gross traumatic brain injuries from trauma requiring neurosurgical intervention and discusses recovery sequela based upon the significance of brain trauma.
+Head Trauma and Traumatic Brain Injury Part 2: This section continues with multiple case studies of gross traumatic brain injuries from trauma requiring neurosurgical intervention and also discusses recovery sequela based upon the significance of brain trauma.
 This module also concludes with concussion protocols in traumatic brain injury short of demonstrable bleeding on advanced imaging.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Concussion and Traumatic Brain Injury, Concussion and Electroencephalogram Testing: Concussion etiology and cognitive sequelae where gross bleeding has not been identified on advanced imaging.
-Significance of electroencephalogram testing in determining brain function and pathology (if present).
-Understanding of waveforms in electroencephalogram testing in both normal and abnormal scenarios.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+Concussion And Electroencephalogram Testing: This section covers concussion etiology and cognitive sequelae where gross bleeding has not been identified on advanced imaging.
+It discusses the significance of electroencephalogram testing in determining brain function and pathology (if present).
+This module also covers the understanding of waveforms in electroencephalogram testing in both normal and abnormal scenarios.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Concussion and Traumatic Brain Injury, Concussion and Electroencephalogram Testing Pathological Results: Conduction and conduction delays as sequelae to traumatic brain injury to diagnose concussion and traumatic brain injury in the absence of gross bleeding and advanced imaging.
-Electroencephalograms and event-related potentials which measures the brain response that is a direct result of specific sensory or motor events.
+Concussion And Electroencephalogram Testing Pathological Results: This module covers amplitude, conduction and conduction delays as sequelae to traumatic brain injury to diagnose concussion and traumatic brain injury in the absence of gross bleeding and advanced imaging.
+This section covers electroencephalograms and event-related potentials which measures the brain response that is a direct result of specific sensory or motor events.
 It is a stereotype electrophysiological response to a stimulus and provides a noninvasive means of evaluating brain function.
-Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, 2024
+In this module multiple case studies are discussed with ensuing triage protocols pending the results.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

 MRI Spine Credentialing MRI History and Physics: Magnetic fields, T1 and T2 relaxations, nuclear spins, phase encoding, spin echo, T1 and T2 contrast, magnetic properties of metals and the historical perspective of the creation of NMR and MRI.
 PACE Approved for The Federation of Chiropractic Licensing Boards, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024